 - Current NYCDOE employee in good-standing with their position and at least three years of experience working in a large urban school district, such as New York City.

-- Current principal must be willing to serve as mentor, have at least 3 years of a demonstrated success with the NYCDOE, and cluster approval.
+- Current principal must be willing to serve as mentor, have at least 3 years of supervisory experience, and be endorsed by their Network/Cluster/Superintendent

 - Must have a Master's degree with a minimum 3.0 GPA.